Justice-centred storyteller, women’s rights advocate and higher education researcher.

 Symposium Speaker: Close the Gap, St Anne's College, University of Oxford

 I am open to invitations for workshop facilitation, guest lectures, poetry performances and keynote speeches.
-My availability is limited but get in touch and I do my best to accommodate your needs.
+My availability is limited, but get in touch and I will do my best to accommodate your needs.

 Awards and Recognitions